 A monthly tea subscription is an awesome gift idea for the tea lover in your life!

 Plum Deluxe’s organic Tea of the Month Club is just $10 per month.
 The recipient will receive 1-2 oz (enough for about 20 cups) of hand-blended, limited-edition tea.

 You might never imagine you’d pay this much for a pillow, but it is worth it.
 This thing feels like what you’d imagine a cloud feels like.
 It’s impossibly soft, and incredible for naps.
 Just place it over your eyes and it also dampens the sound.

 The Buddha Board allows you to feel like an artist even if you have no artistic talent (like me!)
 The brush makes beautiful strokes and allows you to express creativity with only water.
 The drawings fade away after a few minutes.
 (I have the mini version and find it to be too small—get the regular size.)
 Here’s me drawing on my board:

 The ambient noise of the outside world can distract HSPs and introverts, sap their energy, and leave them grumpy.
-At around $150, these are the cheapest among CNET’s 2016 list of top-rating noise-cancelling headphones.
+These are CNET’s 2021 top-rated headphones under $100.

-Weighted blankets have been making waves lately as being helpful for children with sensory issues or autism.
+Weighted blankets are known to be helpful for children with sensory issues.
 However, ANYone can enjoy a weighted blanket–especially those of us with anxiety or sleeping issues!
 Who doesn’t like feeling cozy and tightly snug in a blanket?
-They tend to be quite pricey (around $100) but can be a worthwhile investment.

 Aromatherapy Oil Gift Set